Veronika Alseikienė

 Veronika Alseikienė Janulaitytė (1883–1971) was a Lithuanian physician and activist.
 (Note: Alseikienė is often incorrectly named as the first Lithuanian woman to obtain higher education.
 Barbora Burbaitė-Eidukevičienė graduated from the University of Zurich in 1892.)

 She studied medicine at the Universities of Bern and Berlin choosing ophthalmology as her specialty.
 She established her private practice in Ukmergė in summer 1910.
 During World War I, together with her husband Danielius Alseika, she co-founded the Lithuanian Sanitary Aid Society.
 This society purchased a military hospital and moved it from Minsk to Vilnius.
 Alseikienė worked at this hospital until 1931.
-At the same time she actively participated in the Lithuanian cultural life in Vilnius Region which was contested between Poland and Lithuania.
+At the same time, she actively participated in the Lithuanian cultural life in the Vilnius Region which was contested between Poland and Lithuania.

 In 1931, she decided to move to Kaunas and effectively retire from the public life.
 At the end of World War II, both of her children – journalist Vytautas Kazimieras Alseika and archaeologist Marija Gimbutas – retreated to Germany and then moved to the United States.
 Alseikienė remained in Lithuania and did not reestablish contacts with her children until the mid-1950s.

 Biography

 Early life and education

 Veronika Alseikienė was born on 18 May 1883 in Malavėnai near Šiauliai, then part of the Russian Empire.
 She was the youngest of 13 children, nine of whom reached adulthood and five completed university education.
 Her siblings included judge and professor Augustinas Janulaitis, Catholic priest Pranciškus Janulaitis, and dentist Julija Biliūnienė.
 Her father died when she was a year old.

 She received her first education at home.
-She then enrolled at the Šiauliai Girls' Gymnasium, but was expelled for keeping and distributing the banned Lithuanian publications.
+She then enrolled at the Šiauliai Girls' Gymnasium, but was expelled for keeping and distributing banned Lithuanian publications.
 She managed to get accepted to a gymnasium in Mitau (now Jelgava in Latvia) and graduate in 1902.
-While in Mitau, she lived at the dormitory of Liudvika Didžiulienė for a year.
+While in Mitau, she lived in the dormitory of Liudvika Didžiulienė for a year.
 Alseikienė wanted to study medicine, but such studies were not available for women in Russia.
 She then enrolled at the University of Bern in Switzerland where her brother Augustinas was also a student.
 She also studied in Vienna for one semester and later transferred to the University of Berlin.
 In Berlin, she was one of four women among 400 medical students.
 She chose ophthalmology as her specialty because she wanted to treat trachoma, a preventable disease than can lead to blindness.

 While in Berlin, she became acquainted with philosopher Vydūnas and took care of the terminally ill Povilas Višinskis.
 She also attended a lecture by Clara Zetkin but was not impressed by it.